 Sugar, grim reapers, high fructose corn syrup, scary chainsaw men, red 40, witches, trans fat, and gore…everything I hate.
 That's why we don’t celebrate Halloween.
 A Christian friend once told me it was legalistic not to, but I disagree.
 Legalistic means that you believe you have to follow certain rules to be a Christian, or for God to accept you.
 I don’t believe that anyone’s going to hell for celebrating Halloween.
 I understand that for almost everybody it's simply about dressing up and having fun.
 I just don’t like the emphasis on evil, violence, horror, and candy, and I don’t believe that any of those things glorify Jesus.
-Halloween is also not a Christian holiday, as many people believe (I used to believe the lie too).
-It's actually heavily based in the occult and we would not have Halloween today if it weren't for the pre-Christian celtic festival of the dead, known as Samhain.
-If you’d like to learn about Halloween’s origins here are some good sites:
+Halloween is also not a Christian holiday, as many people believe.
+We would not have Halloween today if it weren't for the pre-Christian Celtic festival of the dead, known as Samhain.
+If you’d like to learn about Halloween’s origins here is a good site:

 Samhain- The History of Halloween

 Even if Halloween were simply about pumpkins, apples, corn stalks, and children dressed up in cute costumes, we probably still wouldn't take our kids trick-or-treating because we don’t eat candy.
-I’m not going to tell my kids that candy every now and then is okay because it’s not.
-Natural, organic candy every now and then is okay.
-Anything with artificial ingredients is not.
-That's also why we don’t go to church events like fall festivals and trunk-or-treating.
+Occasionally we'll have chocolate or xylitol lollipops, but nothing with artificial ingredients and tons of sugar.
+That's also why we don’t go to trunk-or-treat events at churches.
 Churches are the worst about feeding kids junk.
-However, as time goes by we will probably reconsider this.
+However, as time goes by and our kids become more social we will probably reconsider this.
 My naturopath also does not give her children candy but she still takes them trick or treating.
 When they get home she sets up a store for her kids and they can buy toys and books and other things with their candy.
 I thought that was a unique little idea.
-Still, it boggles my mind that we have a day dedicated to candy.
-My kids would probably be confused too.
-To them, food is for nourishment.
-They've never seen candy-obsessed people before.

 After my post yesterday about how awful TV can be for kids I thought I would write about shows that I think are great for kids!
 I'm not against TV, I just think we should carefully select the shows our kids watch, and limit TV watching.
 In case you didn't know, the American Academy of Pediatrics recommends no TV before age two (this includes background TV), and no more than two hours per day after age two.
 I'm also not a fan of flashy, fast-paced shows.
 I don't think it's good for a kid's brain.
 Here are our favorites: